 What Is the Anniversary Effect?

-The anniversary effect is a collection of disturbing feelings, thoughts, and/or memories that can occur on or around the anniversary of a traumatic event, commonly seen in those with PTSD or those who have experienced the death of a loved one, such as a parent or grandparent.
-Traumatic events like a car accident, a miscarriage, or a traumatic birth can also cause an anniversary effect.
-Research shows that there is even an increased risk of serious illness, accidents or death around the time of the anniversary.
-This is also sometimes referred to as an anniversary reaction or anniversary syndrome.1
+The anniversary effect is a collection of disturbing feelings, thoughts, and/or memories that can occur on or around the anniversary of a traumatic event.
+This phenomenon commonly affects those with PTSD or those who have lost a loved one, such as a parent or grandparent.
+Life-changing events like a car accident, a miscarriage, or a traumatic birth can also cause an anniversary effect.1

 Traumatic events that may cause the anniversary effect include:2,3